View Transitions API: Smooth DOM Animations in JavaScript

 transition.skipCallback();

 transition.skipCallback() tells the browser to skip playing the animation — useful if the user clicks something else before the transition completes.
+The ready promise resolves when the pseudo-elements are generated and the animation is about to begin, while finished resolves after the last frame.

 For navigations between separate HTML documents, the mechanism changes.
 The triggering document calls startViewTransition() as usual, but the CSS lives on the incoming page.
 A @view-transition rule at the top of the CSS opt-in: